Global brands sustainability reports

 H&M conscious actions sustainability reports

 One of the largest clothing companies around the world except for Inditex (Zara) is H&M. H&M has 2900 stores operating in 45 markets with an extremely aggressive growth strategy of 10-15% new doors each year.
 They scream loudest of all the brands about their ability to do well for our planet and H&M gain massive PR from it.
 Since they are screaming loud, they probably have taken into considerations that if they get caught in any scandal, they will fall hard.
 However, is everything as great as it looks?
-When reading through their conscious actions sustainability reports it seems a long way from when the green activist sold their buttons with save the whales on them; in fact, it looks at all sunshine saving Earth.
+When reading through their conscious actions sustainability reports it seems a long way from when the green activist sold buttons to save the whales; in fact, it looks at like sunshine saving Earth’s environment.
 When reading I get an urgent desire to go shopping and not saving and maybe that is the exactly the point?

 The save of water in reality